-Executive Directors Cliff and Jane Sharp began serving Murfreesboro through their work in the Franklin Heights federal housing project, a 140-apartment complex built in the early 1950’s.
+Executive Directors, Cliff and Jane Sharp, began serving Murfreesboro through their work in the Franklin Heights federal housing project, a 140-apartment complex built in the early 1950’s.
 The Sharps taught GED and computer classes to adults and provided childcare for their children.
 They also offered crafts and cooking classes and transportation to shopping centers, and built relationships of trust and support with the residents.

 Although Greenhouse Ministries is a faith-based organization, its services are not dependent on the religious views of clients, nor does Greenhouse impose its own views on clients.
 Services are open to anyone regardless of race, color, sex, gender, sexual orientation, disability, age, veteran status, or national or ethnic origin.
-A wide variety of people use the services of Greenhouse, but the primary focus is helping the working poor and single moms.